 ADOT’s DBE Supportive Services Program — The program hosts many workshops, business-to-business networking events, trainings and conferences every year for DBEs and small businesses.
 For a schedule of upcoming events, visit the BECO section of the ADOT website.
 You can also contact the supportive services program ([email protected], Phone 602.712.7761) and ask how to get an individual one-on-one assessment of your business, how to qualify for one-on-one technical assistance and how to be added to their email list so that you’ll be notified about upcoming program and events.

 ADOT Training Webinars — Supportive services has recordings of a number of past webinars (Internet-based seminars) designed to help you learn more about growing and operating your business.

-Arizona Small Business Resource Guide — The Arizona small business resource guide is published by the U.S. Small Business Administration to share useful services and information with small businesses.
+The National Small Business Resource Guide is published by the U.S. Small Business Administration to share useful services and information with small businesses.
 It contains resources, advice, and stories highlighting particular businesses.
 It can be found on the Small Business Association website.

 The AMCA is an Arizona-based advocacy group dedicated to promoting minority- and women-owned contracting firms.
 They provide seminars and workshops designed help minority contractors better compete in the public and private sectors.